oracle-quickstart/oci-ocihpc/README.md

 ...
 ```

-TIP: When running the `ocihpc deploy <stack name>` command, your shell might autocomplete it to the name of the zip file in the folder.
-This is fine.
-The tool will correct it, you don't need to delete the .zip extension from the command.

-For example, `ocihpc deploy ClusterNetwork` and `ocihpc deploy ClusterNetwork.zip` are both valid commands.

 ### 5 - Connect
 When deployment is completed, you will see the the bastion/headnode IP that you can connect to: